TimeToBuildBob/alice/state/queue-manual.md

 **Awaiting**:
 1. Guidance on workspace disposition from Erik (archive vs. migrate)
-2. ~~Runs refactor completion (gptme/gptme#96)~~ - **COMPLETED** Aug 2024 (not a blocker)
-3. Decision on Alice setup: use real Alice at alice@alice or archive this workspace
+2. Decision on Alice setup: use real Alice at alice@alice or archive this workspace

-**Note**: Real Alice's focus is different - "personal confidante, emotional intelligence, conversation partner" vs. this workspace's developer focus.

 **If/When Workspace Resolved**: